$\tau$-Functions, Birkhoff Factorizations and Difference Equations: One-component fermion correlation functions

 whose actions cancel with each other.
-We again pull out these terms such a way that no additional sign changes occur: We count only contributions coming from terms in\\ $\psi^{+}(w_m)\psi^{-}(y_{\sigma(1)})$ that cancel with each other, terms in $\psi^{+}(w_{m-1})\psi^{-}(y_{\sigma(2)})$ that cancel with each other, $\cdots$ and terms in $\psi^{+}(w_1)\psi^{-}(y_{\sigma(m)})$ that cancel with each other.
+We again pull out these terms such a way that no additional sign changes occur: We count only contributions coming from terms in $\psi^{+}(w_m)\psi^{-}(y_{\sigma(1)})$ that cancel with each other, terms in $\psi^{+}(w_{m-1})\psi^{-}(y_{\sigma(2)})$ that cancel with each other, $\dots$ and terms in $\psi^{+}(w_1)\psi^{-}(y_{\sigma(m)})$ that cancel with each other.

-We claim that we can count each pair, $\psi^{+}(w_{m-i})\psi^{-}(y_{\sigma(i+1)})$, $0\le i\le m-1$, as contributing $\displaystyle \frac{1}{w_{m-i}-y_{\sigma(i+1)}}=\displaystyle \sum_{\ell=0}^{\infty}\displaystyle \frac{y_{\sigma(i+1)}^{\ell}}{w_{m-i}^{\ell+1}}$.
-We know we are not omitting any nontrivial terms in doing this, since any $\displaystyle\frac{y_{\sigma(i+1)}^{\ell}}{w_{m-i}^{\ell+1}}$ with $\ell<0$ corresponds to $\psi^{+}_{(\ell)}\psi^{-}_{(-\ell-1)}$ and $\psi^{-}_{(-\ell-1)}$ kills the vacuum or any vector obtained by acting by contracting operators on the vacuum.
+We claim that we can count each pair, $\psi^{+}(w_{m-i})\psi^{-}(y_{\sigma(i+1)})$, $0\le i\le m-1$, as contributing $\frac{1}{w_{m-i}-y_{\sigma(i+1)}}= \sum\limits_{\ell=0}^{\infty} \frac{y_{\sigma(i+1)}^{\ell}}{w_{m-i}^{\ell+1}}$.
+We know we are not omitting any nontrivial terms in doing this, since any $\frac{y_{\sigma(i+1)}^{\ell}}{w_{m-i}^{\ell+1}}$ with $\ell<0$ corresponds to $\psi^{+}_{(\ell)}\psi^{-}_{(-\ell-1)}$ and $\psi^{-}_{(-\ell-1)}$ kills the vacuum or any vector obtained by acting by contracting operators on the vacuum.
 We must therefore only prove that we are not including any extra nontrivial terms.
 Towards this end, consider some monomial,

-corresponding to a product of wedges acting on the vacuum vector which give 0.
-Since all of the wedges, $\psi^{-}_{(\ell)}$, is such that $\ell<0$, the only way this is possible is if two of the wedges are the same.
+corresponding to a product of wedging operators acting on the vacuum vector which give 0.
+Since all of the wedging operators, $\psi^{-}_{(\ell)}$, are such that $\ell<0$, the only way this is possible is if two of the wedging operators are the same.
 But this means that two of the $y_{i}$s in the above expression are being raised to the same power.
 Define a new element, $\gamma \in \mathfrak{S}_n$ by composing $\sigma$ with the transposition that interchanges these two $y_{i}$s.
-The sign of this new element is $-\sgn(\sigma)$.
-So there a monomial in the expansion of
+The sign of this new element is $-(-1)^{\abs{\sigma}}$.
+So there is a monomial in the expansion of

 which cancels with the above monomial.

 Summing over all $\sigma \in \mathfrak{S}_n$, we have that

 Using Leibniz's formula to expand this as a determinant and then computing the determinant, we find that this is exactly equal to